tmkn/npmsmell/src/content/dependencies/array-each.md

 ## About

-This dependency reimplents the native [`Array.prototype.forEach()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) method.
-It is supported by all modern browsers and Node.js versions since about 11 years.
+This dependency reimplements the native [`Array.prototype.forEach()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) method.
+It is supported by all modern browsers and Node.js versions since ES5 (2009).

 ```js
 // Loop over all elements in an array